ABSTRACTS FROM TALKS

 'facts about locales' as categorical assumptions.
 The plan is to cover the results: pullback stability of (maps with) weak

-assignments, the Hofmann-Mislove theorem, the closed subgroup theorem, the patch construction, Hyland's
+triquotient assignments, the Hofmann-Mislove theorem, the closed subgroup theorem, the patch construction, Hyland's

-a representation theorem for geometric morphisms.
+result and a representation theorem for geometric morphisms.
 Only outlines will be given.
+It will be assumed that the audience

 is familiar with what the category of locales is; for example knowing what the upper and lower power locale monads are.